GtX-Andy/FS25_ServiceVehicle/README.md

 ## Mods Using Spec
 [🎁 Field Service Trailer](https://www.farming-simulator.com/mod.php?mod_id=307924&title=fs2025)

-> ***Important: The dismantling of the mod listed above or the removal of any parts for use on other publicly released mods is strictly prohibited without written approval from GtX | Andy***
+> ***Important: The mod listed above can be enjoyed while playing Farming Simulator 25 or as a reference of how the available features can be used in your own mod.
+The dismantling of this mod or the removal of any parts for use on other publicly released mods is strictly prohibited without written approval from GtX | Andy***

 ## Documentation
 Not all features used in the above listed mod are required when creating your own mods.
 The service script can operate with just a `Vehicle Trigger` and `Player Trigger` as shown below.